 The BLM was the lead Federal agency for the development of the environmental impact statement/resource management plan amendment (EIS/RMPA) for the Project conducted pursuant to the National Environmental Policy Act (NEPA), the Federal Land Policy and Management Act, and associated regulations.

 The Final EIS/RMPA was released in June 2013, following an extensive public involvement process initiated by the BLM in 2009 to identify relevant issues and concerns.
 A 90-day comment period followed the release of the Draft EIS/RMPA in May of 2012.

-Cooperating agencies participating in the development of the EIS/RMPA include: Arizona Department of Transportation, Arizona State Land Department, Arizona Game and Fish Department, National Park Service, New Mexico Spaceport Authority, New Mexico State Land Office, U.S. Army Corps of Engineers, Holloman Air Force Base, Ft.
+Cooperating agencies participating in the development of the EIS/RMPA included: Arizona Department of Transportation, Arizona State Land Department, Arizona Game and Fish Department, National Park Service, New Mexico Spaceport Authority, New Mexico State Land Office, U.S. Army Corps of Engineers, Holloman Air Force Base, Ft.
 Bliss (U.S. Army), White Sands Missile Range (U.S. Army), Ft.
 Huachuca (U.S. Army), U.S. Fish and Wildlife Service, the Department of Defense Siting Clearinghouse, and the Bureau of Indian Affairs.
-Consultation has included other federal agencies and local, state, and tribal governments.
+Consultation has included other Federal agencies and local, state, and tribal governments.

-Two plan amendments are needed in order for the preferred route to be consistent with the BLM’s Socorro RMP (2010, Socorro Field Office) and Mimbres RMP (1993, Las Cruces District Office).
-The plan amendments include proposed modifications to visual resource management objectives and right-of-way avoidance area management.
+To the extent feasible and practicable, the Project transmission lines will be located along existing transmission line corridors and designated utility corridors on Federal land.
+Two plan amendments were necessary in order for the preferred route to be consistent with the BLM’s Socorro RMP (2010, Socorro Field Office) and Mimbres RMP (1993, Las Cruces District Office).
+The plan amendments include modifications to visual resource management objectives and right-of-way avoidance area management.